CostaBru/knapsack/README.md

 </details>

-We can see here that new ``KB`` algorithm can solve large instances as well.
+Here we can see here that new ``KB`` algorithm can solve large instances as well.

 ## N dimensional KB knapsack